Can Graph Neural Networks Count Substructures?: Message Passing Neural Networks and -Weisfeiler-Lehman tests

 \subsection{Substructure counting by $2$-WL and MPNNs}

-Whether or not $2$-WL can perform matching-count of a pattern is completely characterized by the number of nodes in the pattern.
-Any connected pattern with $1$ or $2$ nodes (i.e., representing a node or an edge) can be easily counted by an MPNN with $0$ and $1$ layer of message-passing, respectively, or by $2$-WL with $0$ iteration\footnote{Rigorously, this is a special case of Theorem~\ref{thm.kwl_pos}.}.
-In contrast, for all other patterns, we provide the following negative result, to be proved in Appendix \ref{app.2wl_mc_neg}. \begin{theorem} $2$-WL cannot perform matching-count of any connected pattern with 3 or more nodes. \end{theorem} \textit{Proof Intuition.} Given any connected pattern of at least $3$ nodes, we can construct a pair of graphs that have different matching-counts of the pattern but cannot be distinguished from each other by $2$-WL.
-For instance, if we run $2$-WL on the pair of graphs in Figure \ref{fig:my_label}, then there will be $\cb_2^{(t)}((1, 3)) = {\cb'}_2^{(t)}((1, 3))$, $\cb_2^{(t)}((1, 2)) = {\cb'}_2^{(t)}((1, 6))$, $\cb_2^{(t)}((1, 6)) = {\cb'}_2^{(t)}((1, 2))$, and so on.
-We can in fact show that $\boldsymbol{\{} \cb_2^{(t)}(s): s \in V^2 \boldsymbol{\}} = \boldsymbol{\{} {\cb'}_2^{(t)}(s): s \in V^2 \boldsymbol{\}}, \forall t$, which implies that $2$-WL cannot distinguish the two graphs. \\
+It turns out that whether or not $2$-WL can perform \emph{induced-subgraph-count} of a pattern is completely characterized by the number of nodes in the pattern.
+Any connected pattern with $1$ or $2$ nodes (i.e., representing a node or an edge) can be easily counted by an MPNN with $0$ and $1$ layer of message-passing, respectively, or by $2$-WL with $0$ iterations\footnote{In fact, this result is a special case of Theorem~\ref{thm.kwl_pos}.}.
+In contrast, for all larger connected patterns, we have the following negative result, which we prove in Appendix \ref{app.2wl_mc_neg}. \begin{theorem} $2$-WL cannot induced-subgraph-count any connected pattern with 3 or more nodes. \end{theorem}

-Thus, together with Theorem \ref{thm.mpnn_2wl}, we have \begin{corollary} MPNNs cannot perform matching-count of any connected pattern with 3 or more nodes. \end{corollary}
+The intuition behind this result is that, given any connected pattern with $3$ or more nodes, we can construct a pair of graphs that have different \emph{induced-subgraph-counts} of the pattern but cannot be distinguished from each other by $2$-WL, as illustrated in Figure \ref{fig:my_label}.
+Thus, together with Theorem \ref{thm.mpnn_2wl}, we have \begin{corollary} MPNNs cannot induced-subgraph-count any connected pattern with 3 or more nodes. \end{corollary}

-For containment-count, if both nodes and edges are unweighted, \citet{arvind2018weisfeiler} show that the only patterns $1$-WL (and equivalently $2$-WL) can count are either star-shaped patterns and pairs of disjoint edges.
-We prove the positive result that MPNNs can count star-shaped patterns even when node and edge features are allowed, utilizing a result in \citet{xu2018powerful} that the message functions are able to approximate any function on multisets. \begin{theorem} MPNNs can perform containment-count of star-shaped patterns. \end{theorem} By Theorem \ref{thm.mpnn_2wl}, this implies that \begin{corollary} $2$-WL can perform containment-count of star-shaped patterns. \end{corollary}
+For \emph{subgraph-count}, if both nodes and edges are unweighted, \citet{arvind2018weisfeiler} show that the only patterns $1$-WL (and equivalently $2$-WL) can count are either star-shaped patterns and pairs of disjoint edges.
+We prove the positive result that MPNNs can count star-shaped patterns even when node and edge features are allowed, utilizing a result in \citet{xu2018powerful} that the message functions are able to approximate any function on multisets. \begin{theorem} MPNNs can perform subgraph-count of star-shaped patterns. \end{theorem} By Theorem \ref{thm.mpnn_2wl}, this implies that \begin{corollary} $2$-WL can perform subgraph-count of star-shaped patterns. \end{corollary}